 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the consolidated financial statements.
 The procedures selected depend on our judgment, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error.
 In making those risk assessments, we consider internal control relevant to the University's preparation and fair presentation of the consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the University's internal control.
 Accordingly, we express no such opinion.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements were obtained is sufficient and appropriate to provide a basis for our audit opinion.